-We further conduct some experiments to study the relations of the spanning ratios and the communication cost with the node density, the diameter of the original unit disk graph.
-The variation of the diameter of the graph is achieved by varying the transmission radius.
-Figs. 9, 10, and 11 illustrate the relations of the node degree, the spanning ratio, and the communication cost with the node density.
-Here, transmission range is always set as 60m.
+variation of the diameter of the graph is achieved by varying the transmission radius.
+Figures 8, 9, and 10 illustrate the relations of the node degree, the spanning ratio, and the communication cost with the node density.
+Here transmission range is always set as 60m.
 Remember that we generate nodes in a 200m by 200m square region.
 The communication cost is computed based on the number of messages each node needs to send.
-Here, the messages could be lamDominator, lamDominatee, TryConnector(u, w, v, i), lamConnector(u, w, v, i), proposal(u, v, w), accept(u, v, w), reject(u, v, w), and so on.
-We found that the maximum communication cost of each node (around 25 messages) to build CDS or ICDS is considerably smaller than our theoretical upper bound.
+Here the messages could be lamDominator, IamDominatee, 2HopsPath(u, w, v), 3HopsPath(u, w, x, v), proposal(u, v, w), accept(u, v, w), reject(u, v, w), and so on.
+We found that the maximum communication cost of each node (around 25 messages) to build CDS, or ICDS is considerablly smaller than our theoretical upper bound.
 We also found that the difference between the maximum communication cost of each node to build LDel(ICDS') and the communication cost to build CDS is almost fixed.
 Notice that the difference is actually the cost of building local Delaunay graph on top of the ICDS.
 This is due to the fact that the maximum degree of the ICDS graph is always bounded by a constant and the communications to build LDel by a node depends on its degree.
 Each node has to process the proposal messages sent by its neighbors, which implies that the number of accept and reject messages sent by a node are related to its degree.